Arachy/appOpener/README.md

 # App Opener
-An app that opens other apps :P\
+A simple app that opens other apps :P\
+Written in Python.\
 Useful for quickly opening multiple apps at once.
 ## Latest Version
 **Download the latest version [here](https://github.com/arachy/appOpener/releases)!**